 Also of note: Don’t Let the P in P Value Stand for Privilege, by Heather Krause.
 It offers an easy to understand message: a problem experienced by a large group is considered "real" while the very same problem experienced by smaller groups is dismissed as "chance."

 This blog post explains, in the most elementary language possible, how even simple statistics vary depending on who you ask, ie, where you put the locus of power in your analysis.

 Statistics and data are available for a lot of things that maybe aren't directly "health" but are very much relevant to public health.
 Here's a few to pique your interest

 Data and Statistics, California Department of Education

 Data on school enrollment, non-English language learners, free lunch numbers, teacher data, class size, and much more.

 Calif.
-Dept of Alcoholic Beverage Control: License query system
+Dept of Alcoholic Beverage Control: License Lookup

-Find liquor stores, bars, etc. by zip code.
-Can also search by census tract.
+Find liquor stores, bars, etc. by address, census tract, city, etc. Can also search by business name, licensee name, license number.